AspireOne/ai-fm-backend/README.md

    node forward-radio.js radio-id
    ```

-This workflow allows you to:

-1. Download songs on a machine that isn't blocked by YouTube (using preload-all-songs endpoint)
-2. Forward those songs (from your downloaded_files directory) to your production server
-3. All songs are properly organized with correct block IDs
+## Why these tools exist

+Since many server hosting providers have IP addresses that YouTube blocks for automated downloads, you'll often need to:

+1. Run these tools on your local machine (which is less likely to be blocked)
+2. Download the songs through your home/office internet connection
+3. Upload them to the server

+All these tools facilitate this workflow, with the interactive `song-cli.js` being the most user-friendly option.

 ## Project Structure